meetecho/janus-gateway/README.md

 	-1, --nat-1-1=ip              Public IP to put in all host candidates, assuming a 1:1 NAT is in place (e.g., Amazon EC2 instances, default=none)
+	-2, --keep-private-host       When nat-1-1 is used (e.g., Amazon EC2
+                                  instances), don't remove the private host,
-	-E, --ice-enforce-list=list   Comma-separated list of the only interfaces to use for ICE gathering; partial strings are supported (e.g., eth0 or eno1,wlan0,
+                                  but keep both to simulate STUN  (default=off) -E, --ice-enforce-list=list   Comma-separated list of the only interfaces to use for ICE gathering; partial strings are supported (e.g., eth0 or eno1,wlan0,